Angels beat Astros 7-2 for 5th straight W; Marisnick plunked

 ANAHEIM, Calif.
+(AP) — The Houston Astros expected the Angels to retaliate against Jake Marisnick in his first game versus Los Angeles since his violent home plate collision with catcher Jonathan Lucroy.

+So while the pitch that hit Marisnick in the back in the sixth inning was no surprise, it still left manager AJ Hinch and his Astros profoundly steamed — even after Noe Ramirez insisted he hadn’t done it on purpose.

-(AP) — Albert Pujols hit a bases-clearing double during the Angels’ six-run first inning, and Los Angeles remained unbeaten in five games since the All-Star break with a 7-2 victory over the Houston Astros on Tuesday night.
+Albert Pujols hit a bases-clearing double during the Angels’ six-run first inning, and Los Angeles remained unbeaten in five games since the All-Star break with a 7-2 victory over the Astros on Tuesday night.

+But both teams were preoccupied by the moment when Ramirez (4-1) drilled Marisnick between the shoulder blades with a 1-1 pitch in the sixth.
+Players nearly came to blows moments later, and Hinch vaguely hinted at retaliation if Ramirez isn’t punished by Major League Baseball.

+“Wasn’t everybody expecting something to happen to Jake tonight?”
+Hinch asked.
+“I mean, the entire industry was probably expecting it.
+Our guy got suspended for an unintentional act, and they got a free shot.
+I feel bad for players nowadays.
+There’s a lot of gray area in what to do.”

-Jake Marisnick was drilled between the shoulder blades by Angels reliever Noe Ramirez (4-1) in the sixth inning, and both teams nearly came to blows moments later.
-Marisnick ran over Angels catcher Jonathan Lucroy in a collision at the plate in Houston nine days ago, leaving Lucroy with a concussion and a broken nose.
+Marisnick ran over Lucroy while trying to score in Houston nine days ago, leaving Lucroy with a concussion and a broken nose.
+He is out for at least three more weeks.

-Shortly after Ramirez hit Marisnick with a 1-1 pitch, a verbal confrontation broke out between Pujols and several Astros in the dugout, including Lance McCullers Jr. and Justin Verlander.
-Both benches and bullpens partially emptied, but there was no serious physical contact — and Marisnick noticeably tried to calm his teammates.
+Shortly after Ramirez hit Marisnick, a verbal confrontation broke out between Pujols and several Astros in the dugout, including Lance McCullers Jr. and Justin Verlander.
+Both benches and bullpens partially emptied, but there was no serious physical contact.

+“Sometimes you can retaliate, like tonight,” Hinch said.
+“They’re going to get away with it, unless he gets suspended.
+Sometimes you can’t, and you get thrown out of the game for backup sliders that hit guys.
+It’s a confusing time.
+Either the players govern the players on the field like it’s always been, or we legislate it to where none of this crap happens.
+They got a free shot at him with no warning, with no ejection.
+We’ll see if there’s discipline, and without discipline, there’s not going to be any issue doing it the next time.
+So if retaliations are in, cool.
+We’re well aware.”

+Marisnick, a native of nearby Riverside, likely isn’t on board with that mentality.
+He noticeably tried to calm his teammates during the fracas, and he attempted to shrug off the heavy boos that greeted his every move at Angel Stadium.

 Mike Trout missed his second straight game with a mildly strained right calf, but Shohei Ohtani and Luis Rengifo also drove in first-inning runs in Los Angeles’ eighth victory in 11 games since the death of pitcher Tyler Skaggs.